kvakvs/beam-wisdoms/docs/source/eli5-efficiency.rst

 Literals (Constants)
 --------------------

-All Erlang values in your module (literals) are saved in the module file and then loaded when your module loads.
+All Erlang values in your module which are larger than a single machine word are called literals.
+Literals are saved in the module file and then loaded when your module loads.
 These values are stored in special memory area called constant pool and later when you reload your code the garbage collector will move old constants to your process heap (see note below, this has changed in OTP 20.0).